 The accommodations at the resort consist of beautiful open-concept suites and private villas that all offer complete privacy and seclusion.

-The villa we stayed in was huge and featured a spacious bedroom with a four-poster bed and a lounge area that opened up onto the wooden deck with unobstructed views of the ocean.
-The bathroom was pretty special too - it had a deep soaker tub facing the ocean, a double sink and large closets, and indoor and outdoor shower, as well as a Japanese toilet, which was very fun/interesting to use!
+Our Cliff Pool Villa featured a spacious bedroom with a four-poster bed and a lounge area that opened up onto the wooden deck with unobstructed views of the ocean.
+The bathroom was pretty special too - it had a deep soaker tub facing the ocean, a double sink and large closets, and indoor and outdoor shower, as well as a Japanese toilet which was very fun/interesting to use.
+The toilet even speaks to you!

-My favourite feature of the villa was the incredible infinity pool and it was so amazing to jump straight in for a dip after waking up to sunrise.
-The deck area was huge with a double daybed and table and chairs, and it was quite honestly one of the best and most peaceful views I've ever woken up to.
+My favourite feature of the villa was the infinity pool and it was so amazing to jump straight in for a dip after waking up to sunrise.
+The large deck area was equipped with a double daybed and table and chairs, and it was quite honestly one of the best and most peaceful views I've ever woken up to.

 As well as the private pools in the villas, there's also an outdoor pool terrace with 2 pools (one of them is an infinity pool, pictured), a cliffside bar, a yoga pavilion as well as a wellness program and spa treatments.
-The resort in general is really beautifully done and the vibe is very relaxed, so you feel like the rest of the world doesn't exist while you're there!
+The resort in general is really beautifully crafted and the vibe is very relaxed.
+You feel like the rest of the world doesn't exist while you're there!

 (Prices range from around $600+ upwards per night depending on the type of room.)